--x, --expand

-Bait format: Boolean.
-Use this flag if you want any ambiguities in bait sequences to be expanded (e.g. N = A,G,C,T).
+-x,expand Bait format : Boolean.
+Use this flag if you want any ambiguities in bait sequences to be expanded (e.g. $N = A,G,C,T$).
 IUPAC codes will be fully expanded, and gap characters will be expanded as all nucleotides and as absent.
-Bait sequences will be output as FASTA to $out_baits.fasta$ number within locus, and pass=T or pass=F indicating if the target passed or failed filtering specified using the -F,-filter\r options, aslbrl well as any targets which were excluded due to -S,-select r criteria.
-Output file will be named as

--t, --print tr

-Print target regions: Boolean.
+Bait sequences will be output as FASTA to \$out_baits.fasta -t,print_tr Print target regions : Boolean.
 Use this flag if you would like target regions to be printed to a FASTA file.
-FASTA headers will reflect locus number, target complement.
-Possible values: "+" [default], "-" (reverse-complement), or "both".
+FASTA headers will reflect locus number, target number within locus, and pass=T or pass=F indicating if the target passed or failed filtering specified using the -F,-filter_r options, aslbrl well as any targets which were excluded due to - S,-select_r criteria.
+Output file will be named as \$out_targets.fasta. print_loc Print locus cataog: Boolean.
+Prints consensus loci, formatted as in -print_tr strand Output strand : Use this if you want to print baits as-designed, or as reverse complement.
+Possible values: "+" [default], "-" (reverse-complement), or "both". -0,out Output prefix: Desired prefix for output files.
+Default is "out".